AshishAgarwal2101/crowdfunding-blockchain/README.md

 * ```npm run truffle-compile```
 * ```npm run truffle-migrate```
 * ```npm start```
-* Open http://localhost:3000 to the browser where metamask is installed.
+* Open http://localhost:3000 in a browser where metamask is installed.